rapid7/insightconnect-plugins/plugins/recorded_future/help.md

 ```

 #### List Vulnerability Risk Rules

-This action is used to retrieve available filtration rules for vulnerability risk lists.
+This action is used to retrieve available filtration rules for vulnerability risk lists

 ##### Input